Information for Parents

 Professionals can assess your child’s development and provide support or refer you to a speech and language therapist if needed.
 Remember, acting early gives your child the best chance to succeed.

 Supporting your child’s language and development is a journey filled with everyday moments, joyful discoveries, and meaningful connections.
-By embracing communication and nurturing secure attachment, parents can lay strong foundations for learning and well-being.
+By embracing open communication and fostering a secure attachment, parents can lay strong foundations for learning and overall well-being.
 Whether you are raising a child in one language or two, your engagement and responsiveness are the most powerful tools you have.
-If you ever have concerns, do not hesitate to seek professional adviceearly support can open doors to lifelong success.
+If you ever have concerns, do not hesitate to seek professional advice.
+Early support can open doors to lifelong success.

 References: